Michael L. Galyean, Ph.D.,

 - Be admitted to a major (or change majors) in time to meet the sequence of required courses in the GOT agreement period.

-- Stay on track by earning a minimum of 30 credit hours per academic calendar year (September to August).
+- Stay on track by earning a minimum of 30 semester credit hours per academic year (September to August).

 - Avoid being placed on academic suspension.

-- Maintain a current email address, local mailing address, and other contact information using the MyTech tab on the website www.raiderlink.ttu.edu.
+- Maintain a current email address, local mailing address, and current phone numbers in MyTech via www.raiderlink.ttu.edu.

-- Meet with the academic program advisor for the major at least once each semester to discuss progress toward graduation, identify courses needed the next semester, and make appropriate adjustments to the educational plan.
+- During the academic advising appointment discuss progress toward graduation, identify courses needed for future semesters, and make appropriate adjustments to the educational plan.

-- Avoid cancellation of an advance registration schedule by meeting all payment obligations to Texas Tech.
+- Avoid cancellation by meeting all payment obligations.

 Texas Tech Commitment

-Texas Tech University assures GOT partnership agreement participants that they will be able to enroll in courses that permit graduation in the specified and mutually agreed upon time period.
-The plan does not apply to programs combining a baccalaureate and master’s degree.
-Texas Tech will ensure the availability of courses.
-In the event the university does not satisfy the commitments made herein and the student would be unable to graduate due to the unavailability of a course(s), the department and college offering the major will choose one of the following options as the exclusive remedy for GOT partnership agreement signers:
+For programs in the accompanying list, Texas Tech University assures each student meeting the above conditions will be able to enroll in courses that permit graduation in the designated timeline of the student’s declared major.
+In the event the university does not satisfy the commitments made herein and the student would be unable to graduate due to the unavailability of a course(s), the department and college offering the major will choose one of the following options as the exclusive remedy:

-- Allow the student to graduate in the specified and mutually agreed upon time period, substituting a different course(s) or independent study assignment for the unavailable course(s) as determined by the department and college offering the major.
+- Allow the student to graduate on time by substituting a different course(s) or independent study assignment for the unavailable course(s) as determined by the department and college offering the major.

 - Allow the student to graduate on time by waiving the requirement to be met by the department or college offering the major.